-If you are experiencing a lack of sexual desire, the first step is to consult with a physician about sexual dysfunction.
-The physicians at Natural Bio Health are dedicated to discussing your concerns and provide possible alternatives.
+If you are experiencing a lack of sexual desire, the first step is to consult with a provider about sexual dysfunction.
+The providers at Natural Bio Health are dedicated to discussing your concerns and provide possible alternatives.
 Lab tests are an important part of determining the root causes of any dysfunction.
 A lab test could indicate if hormone therapy may increase your sexual health.

 Bioidentical Hormone Replacement Therapy (BHRT) is a natural solution to restore hormone balance.
 The Endocrine Society has defined bioidentical hormones as “compounds that have exactly the same chemical and molecular structure as hormones that are produced in the human body.”

 BHRT Can Be Absorbed in Variety of Methods